Is Adobe Acrobat Redaction Safe? Real Failures Examined

 Why the gap is growing

 Entity intelligence: If a document refers to "John Doe," "Mr. Doe," and "JD," a human must manually find all three.
 AI models in tools like RedactifyAI recognize these as the same entity instantly.
+In complex litigation with dozens of parties, witnesses, and professionals referenced by multiple names, titles, and abbreviations, missing even one variant means incomplete redaction.

 Batch processing: To redact 1,000 files in Adobe, you generally have to open 1,000 windows.
 AI tools allow for batch uploading, where the AI processes the entire folder simultaneously.
+For large productions, this is the difference between weeks of paralegal time and hours of automated processing.

 The financial impact